Skip to content

 Day2

 We set off in the dark.
 Climbing over the first rock steps, we reach the snowfield that leads us to Wandfluelücke.
 Then the actual ridge begins.
-The climbing demands precise technique and concentration – solid rock, exposed sections, and impressive views.
+The climbing demands precise climbing and concentration – solid rock, exposed sections, and impressive views.
 We pass the Grand Gendarme and continue climbing over smaller towers.
 The last meters lead over a snow and rock ridge, then it's done: 4,357m.
-The view stretches over the Valais four-thousanders to Mont Blanc.
-After a short rest, we climb back down to the hut via the ascent route, bypass the Grand Gendarme on the west side, and take a well-deserved break there.
+The view stretches over the Valais 4000ers to Mont Blanc.
+After a short rest, we climb back down to the hut via the same route, bypassing the Grand Gendarme on the west side.

 Distance